ldtteam/MinecoloniesWiki/source/installation/twitch.md

 ### Search for MineColonies Pack

-Type in the search bar: "MineColonies", and once you see "MineColonies Official" (_by Kostronor, H3lay, 1_Wissi_1.
+Type in the search bar "MineColonies."
+Once you see "MineColonies Official" (_by Kostronor, H3lay, 1_Wissi_1.
 Asherslab81358, D3miurge_), click on "Install".

 ![Selecting the Modpack](../../assets/images/installation/twitch_5.png)